EgorRepnikov/dragonrend/README.md

 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/EgorRepnikov/dragonrend/blob/master/LICENSE)

 # Dragonrend
-Dragonrend is simple, fast and lightweight Node.js library for building web applications.
+Dragonrend is simple, fast and lightweight Node.js framework for building web applications.

 All these advantages are achieved due to the fact that there is nothing superfluous.
-You use only what you need.
+You have only what it is needed for creating Backend apps - no more no less.
 And then you get a speed comparable to bare Node.

 # Installation
 ```bash